Last updated: May 4, 2026

 | Public pension from another state | Generally taxed | Public retirement pensions from states other than Arizona do not qualify for the $2,500 subtraction. |

 If you are a snowbird or recently moved, residency matters.
-Full-year Arizona residents are taxed on all income, including retirement from another state, while part-year residents generally pay Arizona tax only on pension income received while they were Arizona residents.
+Full-year Arizona residents report income from all sources, including out-of-state income.
+Part-year residents generally use Form 140PY and report income tied to the part of the year they were Arizona residents.

-If you take a large IRA or pension withdrawal and little Arizona tax is withheld, check the estimated payment rules for Form 140ES before you get surprised next spring.
+If you take a large IRA or pension withdrawal and little Arizona tax is withheld, check the estimated payment rules before you get surprised next spring.

 Senior tax breaks, deductions, exclusions, and credits worth checking